Table of Contents

 Find Out How Much It Will Cost To Rebuild Your Home

 Before comparing rebuilding costs to coverage limits, get an estimate from a licensed contractor.
-Always work with a licensed professional.
 Insurance companies may provide estimates, but they may overlook regional factors, such as post-disaster price surges.
-When contractors and supplies are in short supply after a severe disaster, increased demand leads to higher prices.
+When contractors and supplies are in short supply following a severe disaster, increased demand may result in higher prices.

 Understand Your Rights To Purchase Or Rebuild At Another Location